Binary response model with many weak instruments

-Table~\ref{eitc:tab2} shows that, in Model 1, there is no big difference in $\beta_1$ estimates obtained using our and \citepos{rivers1988limited} approaches.
-However, the estimation results become substantially different in Model 2.
-Specifically, in contrast to our estimators that report similar estimates of $\beta_1$ in Models 1 and 2, the 2SCMLE tends to shift toward the probit estimator in Model 2.
-This is consistent with the findings in Section~\ref{sec:sim} and shows that our estimators are not subject to the many instruments bias.
-Moreover, all the instrumental variable estimators report smaller standard errors in Model 2.
-This implies that the large set of instruments in Model 2 includes additional information that is useful for predicting the family income.
+In Table~\ref{eitc:tab2}, our and \citepos{rivers1988limited} approaches yield similar estimates in Model~1.
+However, substantial discrepancies arise in Model 2.
+While our estimators exhibit similar coefficient estimates in both models, \citepos{rivers1988limited} estimates tend to converge toward the probit estimates in Model 2.
+This is consistent with the findings in Section~\ref{sec:sim}.
+Moreover, all the instrumental variable estimators report smaller standard errors in Model 2, suggesting that the large set of instruments in Model 2 contains additional information useful for predicting family income.

-Similar results can be found in Figure~\ref{fig:eitc}, which report the estimated probability of college completion depending on the family income in each age interval.
-For the ease of explanation, let $\mu_{{a}}$ (resp.\ $ \sigma_{{a}}$) denote the sample mean (resp.\ standard deviation) of $I_{i(a)}$.
-Then, Figure~\ref{fig:eitc} shows how the probability varies as the family income $I_{i(a)}$ changes from $\mu_{{a}}-\sigma_{a}$ to $\mu_{{a}}+\sigma_{{a}}$ when the other variables are fixed to their medians.
-In the figure, there is no significant change in the probabilities of college completion computed with the TRCMLE in both models.
-On the other hand, the probability computed with the 2SCMLE substantially shifts toward that of the probit estimator in Model 2.
-Similar results can be found in APE estimates reported in the Online Supplement.
+Similar observations can be found in Figure~\ref{fig:eitc}, which reports the estimated probability of college completion depending on family income for each age interval.
+For clarity, let $\mu_{{a}}$ (resp.\ $ \sigma_{{a}}$) denote the sample mean (resp.\ standard deviation) of $I_{i(a)}$.
+Figure~\ref{fig:eitc} shows how the probability changes as $I_{i(a)}$ varies from $\mu_{{a}}-\sigma_{a}$ to $\mu_{{a}}+\sigma_{{a}}$, while other variables remain fixed at their medians.
+There is no significant change in the probabilities computed with the TRCMLE in both models.
+In contrast, the probability computed with the 2SCMLE substantially shifts toward that of the probit estimator in Model 2.
+Similar results are observed in the APE estimates in the Online Supplement.

-We now focus on the estimates computed using the Lasso procedure.
-As mentioned in Section~\ref{sec:sim}, the parameters in linear probability models are different from those in nonlinear binary response models.
-Therefore, to make a reasonable comparison between the coefficient estimates, we compute the APEs at the sample mean of $Y_{2i}$ and report them in Table~\ref{eitc:tab3} in Appendix~\ref{add.table} in the Online Supplement.
-However, even in the table, the Lasso estimates tends to be biased toward the probit estimates in Model 2.
-This estimation result may be exaplined by the reason mentioned in Section~\ref{sec:lasso} and a slower convergence rate of the eigenvalues of the sample covariance of $Z_i$.
+Next, we focus on the Lasso estimates.
+As mentioned in Section~\ref{sec:sim}, parameters in linear probability models are different from those in nonlinear binary response models.
+Hence, to make a reasonable comparison of the coefficient estimates, we compute the APEs at the sample mean of $Y_{2i}$ and report them in Table~\ref{eitc:tab3} in Appendix~\ref{add.table} of the Online Supplement.
+However, even in the table, Lasso estimates tend to be biased toward probit estimates in Model 2.
+This bias may be attributed to factors discussed in Section~\ref{sec:lasso} and to a slower decreasing rate of the eigenvalues of $\mathcal K_n$.